How to make wine in your Instant Pot

 Now you wait

-David Murphy recommends a 48 hour long brewing time.
-He also suggests cycling the steam valve of your Instant Pot from open to closed every 8 hours.
+David Murphy recommends a 48-hour brewing time.
+He also suggests cycling the steam valve of your Instant Pot from open to closed every eight hours.
 As I write this, I'm 25 hours into the brewing process.

 Time will tell

-•Mar 29Make distilled water at home because it's incredibly easy: Here's how

-Discuss: How to make wine in your Instant Pot: A step-by-step guide to brewing at home
+Discuss: How to make wine in your Instant Pot: A step-by-step guide to brewing easily at home

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.